-Espoo 2020 "It is [the] different units in the City that have created the clear majority of VLR content: Education and Cultural Services.
-Technical and Environment Services, and Social and Health Services together with the Mayor's Office are to be thanked."
+Espoo 2020 "It is [the] different units in the City that have created the clear majority of VLR content: Education and Cultural Services, Technical and Environment Services, and Social and Health Services together with the Mayor's

 Gothenburg 2019 The list of City Level Actor/ Institutions engaging with the 2030 Agenda includes Göteborg & Co: "a municipal company [with a] mission to get more people to discover and choose Gothenburg.
 Göteborg & Co is the parent company of the Tourism, Culture & Events cluster, which includes Liseberg, Got Event and Göteborgs Stadsteater".